krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 This means that when performing in-order traversal in a binary search tree, the next smallest node will always be traversed first, thus leading to an important property: **The sequence of in-order traversal in a binary search tree is ascending**.

-Using the ascending property of in-order traversal, obtaining ordered data in a binary search tree takes only $O(n)$ time, without the need for additional sorting operations, which is very efficient.
+Using the ascending property of in-order traversal, obtaining ordered data in a binary search tree requires only $O(n)$ time, without the need for additional sorting operations, which is very efficient.

 ![In-order traversal sequence of a binary search tree](binary_search_tree.assets/bst_inorder_traversal.png)

 ## Efficiency of binary search trees

 Given a set of data, we consider using an array or a binary search tree for storage.
 Observing the table below, the operations on a binary search tree all have logarithmic time complexity, which is stable and efficient.
-Only in scenarios of high-frequency addition and low-frequency search and removal, are arrays more efficient than binary search trees.
+Arrays are more efficient than binary search trees only in scenarios involving frequent additions and infrequent searches or removals.

 <p align="center"> Table <id> &nbsp; Efficiency comparison between arrays and search trees </p>